philipobiorah/sql_learning/Readme.md

---creating favourites.db
+--creating new ..... favourites.db
 sqlite3 favorites.db

 --put sqlite into csv mode
 sqlite> .mode csv

----import favorites.csv into the new favorites    [.db] sqlite> .import favorites.csv favorites
+---import favorites.csv into the new favorites  table

 --get out of sqlite
 sqlite> .quite